seanGSISG/Create-OutlookSignature_Public/README.md

 **Version 0.1.5**
   - Fixed `-Logo` parameter to work correctly in Tactical RMM
-  - All non Environet email accounts have logoName added to the filenames to allow for multiple signatures
+  - All non SecondaryDomain email accounts have logoName added to the filenames to allow for multiple signatures
   - Cleaned up Output to be more readable
-  - Added  $lowercaseWords (line 233) to allow for specific words to be in lowercase

 **Version 0.1.4**
   - You can now define a specific user with `.\Set-OutlookSignatures.ps1 -User JDoe` or `-User JDoe` in TRMM field